bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 6- We've added [enableVersionHeader="false"] to remove extra headers from responses.

-7- We've removed all http handlers & modules as 1 owin handler manages everything for you.
+7- We've removed all http handlers & modules.
+They're not required in bit projects.

 ```xml
 <httpModules>